csynbiosys/OID_In_Silico_Experiments/README.md

 The experiment code is in github: https://github.com/csynbiosys/AMIGO2R2016b

-To run an experiment clone the repository, checkout the appropriate branch then go to AMIGO2R2016b/Examples/In_Silico_Loop/ and a run command such as
+To run an experiment clone the repository, checkout the appropriate branch then go to `AMIGO2R2016b/Examples/In_Silico_Loop` and a run command such as
 ```
 matlab -nodesktop -nosplash -r "run_in_silico_experiment('FooBar',20); quit;"
 ```
-This will execute 20 runs of the experiment for each run output files called FooBar-n.dat and FooBar-n.mat.
+This will execute 20 runs of the experiment for each run output files called `FooBar-n.dat` and `FooBar-n.mat`.

 The github commit version used were: